RealGeeks/load-gmaps/README.md

 // Set version to load (Optional). loadGmaps.version = '3.19';

+// If using Enterprise Google Maps, set client and channel

+loadGmaps.client = 'test';
+loadGmaps.channel = 'test';

 loadGmaps().then(function (mapsApi) {
   // Create a map.
   var map = new mapsApi.Map(/* options */);
 });
 ```

+## Changelog

+08/17/18 - v0.1.2 - Added support for client and channel